The Public Policy and Management Honors Program

-The Honors Program in Public Policy combines recognition of general academic excellence with achievement in the study of a specific area of public policy.
+The Honors Program in Public Policy and Management combines recognition of general academic excellence with demonstrated achievement in specific area of public policy.

 The Director of the Undergraduate Public Policy and Management Program administers the Honors Program, advises students, and helps students in selecting thesis advisers.
 The thesis is discussed in a forum involving the adviser, the Honors Director, and other faculty members selected by the student and the adviser upon its completion in the senior year.

 Selection and Evaluation

 Student must have declared Public Policy and Management as a major and have completed at least 12 credits of coursework in the major.
 Student must have an overall grade point average not lower than 3.25, and a grade point average of 3.50 in the core subjects in public policy and management for admission to the Honors Program.
 Students may apply to the Honors Program during their sophomore year or during the first semester of their junior year.